New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 TL;DR

-- Standard metrics show what happened, not why.
+• Standard metrics show what happened, not why.
+To increase conversion rate, you need to see what users actually experienced.

-- Behavioral analytics show how people interact with your site: clicks, scrolls, pauses, hesitation.
+• Behavioral analytics shows how people interact with your site: clicks, scrolls, pauses, hesitation.

-- User journey mapping reveals where they drop off or get stuck.
+• User flow and journey mapping reveals where they drop off or get stuck.

-- Silence often comes from confusion, mistrust, bugs, mismatched expectations, or decision fatigue.
+• Silence usually comes from five causes: confusion, mistrust, bugs, mismatched expectations, or decision paralysis.

 The answer isn’t just in what users do, but in understanding why they do it.
 To get there, you need to look beyond surface metrics and analyze their full on-site behavior: every click, scroll, and moment of hesitation.
 That’s where real answers hide.